 After running dozens of tests, I found that ExpressVPN is the best option for surfing the web undetected — here’s why:

-- It constantly refreshes its server IP addresses.
+• It constantly refreshes its server IP addresses.
 I ran 10+ leak tests while connected to its New York server, and I always had a different IP address.
-More proof that ExpressVPN refreshes its IP addresses is that it’s able to access top streaming sites and works in restrictive countries.
+This is also the reason why it consistently works with top streaming sites and in restrictive countries.

-- It supports Tor over VPN connections, which makes even your VPN’s IP address harder to detect.
+• It supports Tor over VPN connections.
+This makes your VPN’s IP address even harder to detect.

-- It secures your data and privacy with an audited no-logs policy and advanced security features like full leak protection.
+• It provides high-end privacy.
+It does this via an audited no-logs policy and advanced security features like full leak protection.

 Restrictive countries and network admins can stop you from using certain VPN protocols if they block the ports used by those protocols.
-They can also use DPI to detect and block certain VPN protocols.
+They can also use deep packet inspection (DPI) to detect and block certain VPN protocols.
 The easiest way to overcome those restrictions is to change the VPN protocol.
+Keep in mind that getting around these restrictions is illegal in some places, so make sure you do your research before doing so in your current location.

 If you’re dealing with port blocking, I recommend using OpenVPN or WireGuard.
-If their default ports are blocked, you can manually switch to a different port — WireGuard supports thousands of ports and OpenVPN supports tons of ports.
-Some top VPNs (like ExpressVPN and PrivateVPN) even configure these protocols to automatically work with ports that are hard to block, so you don’t need to manually pick a port (which is very convenient if you’re a beginner).
+If their default ports are blocked, you can manually switch to a different port.
+Both WireGuard and OpenVPN support tons of ports.
+ExpressVPN supports OpenVPN and its proprietary protocol, called Lightway, is essentially an improvement on WireGuard.
+It’s also one of the top VPNs that configures these protocols to automatically work with ports that are hard to block, so you don’t need to manually pick a port (which is very convenient if you’re a beginner).

 For DPI, the easiest fix is to use a VPN protocol that hides your VPN traffic.
 Many top VPNs provide such options — for example, ExpressVPN has Lightway and VyprVPN has Chameleon.

 Obfuscation is a VPN feature that encapsulates VPN traffic in an extra layer of encryption to make it look like regular internet traffic.
-Obfuscation is the best way to bypass DPI detection and blocks.
+Obfuscation is the best way to bypass DPI detection and blocks (only if it’s not illegal in your location).

-Only a few VPN protocols work with TCP port 443:
+Only some VPN protocols are able to use TCP port 443:

-- SSTP — This protocol uses TCP port 443 by default, but only a few VPN providers (like IPVanish) provide access to it.
+• SSTP.
+This protocol uses TCP port 443 by default, but only a few VPN providers offer access to it.

 Tor is a privacy network that lets you access the dark web.
 Tor also routes your traffic through multiple servers, changing your IP address and encrypting your traffic several times.
 Tor is free to use — you only need to download and install the Tor browser to access the Tor Network.